scala/docs.scala-lang/learn.md

 [Coursera certificates](https://learner.coursera.help/hc/en-us/articles/209819053-Get-a-Course-Certificate) or
 [edX certificates](https://support.edx.org/hc/en-us/categories/115002269627-Certificates).

+## Scala Exercises

+[Scala Exercises](https://www.scala-exercises.org/) is a series of lessons and exercises created by [47 Degrees](https://www.47deg.com/).
+It's a great way to get a brief introduction to Scala while testing your knowledge along the way.

+[Tour of Scala](https://tourofscala.com) gives you an introduction to Scala, step by step, from begineer to expert.

-## Dr.Mark C Lewis's Lectures from Trinity University
+## Dr. Mark C Lewis's lectures from Trinity University

- * [Dr.Mark C Lewis](https://www.cs.trinity.edu/~mlewis/) from Trinity University, San Antonio, TX, teaches programming courses using the Scala language.
+[Dr. Mark C Lewis](https://www.cs.trinity.edu/~mlewis/) from Trinity University, San Antonio, TX, teaches programming courses using the Scala language.
 Course videos are available in YouTube for free.
 Some of the courses below.

    * [Introduction to Programming and Problem Solving Using Scala](https://www.youtube.com/playlist?list=PLLMXbkbDbVt9MIJ9DV4ps-_trOzWtphYO)
    * [Object-Orientation, Abstraction, and Data Structures Using Scala](https://www.youtube.com/playlist?list=PLLMXbkbDbVt8JLumqKj-3BlHmEXPIfR42)

 You can visit his [YouTube channel](https://www.youtube.com/user/DrMarkCLewis/featured) for more videos.

-## Try Scala In Your Browser!
+## Scala Learning Community
-There are a handful of websites where you can interactively run Scala code in your browser!
-Have a look at [ScalaFiddle](https://scalafiddle.io/) and [Scastie](https://scastie.org/).
+[Scala Learning Community on Discord](http://sca.la/learning-community), a growing online community connecting learners with online resources to learn Scala together.

 ## allaboutscala
 [allaboutscala](https://allaboutscala.com/) provides detailed tutorials for beginners.